GoogleCloudPlatform/datacatalog-tag-engine/docs/manual_deployment.md

 <br>

-13. Put an HTTP External Load Balancer in front of the UI Cloud Run service:
+13. [Optional] Put an HTTP External Load Balancer in front of the UI Cloud Run service:

-   If you are deploying the UI service in Cloud Run without a load balancer, skip this step.
+   If you are not deploying the Tag Engine UI, skip this step.

    The benefit of fronting the UI with a load balancer is to be able to secure access with IAP (Note: IAP is in addition to OAuth).